andb0t/Fuxenpruefung/docs/README.md

 ## The fox snake game
-Earn points by catching foxes but do not collide with your own tail.
+You are the fox major.
+Earn points by catching foxes but do not collide with your own tail!
 Follow the in-game instructions for more information.

 ![Screenshot snake game](fox_snake.png)